-Lucid Nightmare is a Secret Mount obtained after decrypting a series of puzzles from the Mind-Seekers, Azeroth's enigmatic riddle-makers.
+Lucid Nightmare is a secret mount obtained by solving a complex series of puzzles from the Mind-Seekers, Azeroth's enigmatic riddle-makers.
 Lucid Nightmare is one of the major secrets added in Legion, along with Kosumoth the Hungering, Riddler's Mind-Worm, Sun Darter Hatchling and Uuna.

-Important: Make sure to read the Inconspicuous Note after you solve each puzzle.
+Important: Make sure to read each Inconspicuous Note before heading to the next puzzle.

 Use this script to track your progress: